abap2UI5/docs/docs/resources/who_uses.md

 # Who Uses abap2UI5?

 Your contributions are invaluable!
-We warmly invite you to share details about your customer projects, integrations, workshops, or open-source projects here to showcase the diverse ways abap2UI5 is being used and inspire others to join the community.
+We warmly encourage you to share details about your customer projects, integrations, workshops, or open-source projects.
+By doing so, you help showcase the diverse ways abap2UI5 can be used and inspire others to explore it too.

 ### Customer Projects
-Is your company using abap2UI5? <br>
+**Is your company using abap2UI5?** <br>
 We’d love to hear about your use case!
 By sharing it, you can inspire others to adopt and innovate with abap2UI5:

 |  Company | System | Use Case |